jrheard/blog/python/passwords.md

 You already know that you can print something to the screen by writing code like `print("Hello there!")`, but we'll need to do some thinking if we want to figure out how to actually generate a password from scratch.
 I'll give you a few useful bits of code that might come in handy.

-Here's how to write some code that prints out a random lower-case letter:
+Here's how to write some code that chooses a random lower-case letter every time it's run:

 <pre><code class="py">
 import random